NEW PRODUCT ALERT: Coat Rack Concealment Cabinets now available!

 Now, let's talk stability.

 Straps are your best friends when using a dolly or hand truck.
 Trust me, you don't want a runaway safe on your hands!
 A secure safe is a happy safe, after all.
+If you're in need of high-quality moving straps and heavy-duty dollies, here's a list of the best-rated moving tools.

 Speaking of happy, when you're rolling it out, remember to check user comments for some community wisdom.
 Folks might have quirky tips you haven't thought of.
 A little crowd-sourced advice never hurt anyone, right?